Baird's tapir: Behavior

 The Baird's tapir may be active at all hours, but is primarily nocturnal.
 It forages for leaves and fallen fruit, using well-worn tapir paths which zigzag through the thick undergrowth of the forest.
 The animal usually stays close to water and enjoys swimming and wading – on especially hot days, individuals will rest in a watering hole for hours with only their heads above water.
 When in danger, these animals will seek water.

 It generally leads a solitary life, though small feeding groups are not uncommon, and individuals, especially those of different ages (young with their mothers, juveniles with adults), are often observed together.
 The animals communicate with one another through shrill whistles and squeaks.
+In the mating season, males can engage in extreme fights to have access to females and end up with severe injuries.

 When the Baird's tapir mate, they form long-term monogamous pairs.
 These pairs are known to defend territory.
 Though they can breed at any point in the year, it is most common prior to rainy seasons.
 Both parents take part in raising the children, as they move and sleep together as a unit.
 The mother will guide young by a nudging movement with her proboscis.

 Ecological relationships

 The Baird's tapir has a symbiotic relationship with cleaner birds that remove ticks from its fur: the yellow-headed caracara (Milvago chimachima) and the black vulture (Coragyps atratus) have both been observed removing and eating ticks from tapirs.
-Baird's tapirs often lie down for cleaning, and also present tick-infested areas to the cleaner birds by its lifting limbs and rolling from one side to the other.
+Baird's tapirs often lie down for cleaning, and also present tick-infested areas to the cleaner birds by lifting its limbs and rolling from one side to the other.

 These animals also have a marginal but noted effect as seed dispersers.
 Guanacaste (Enterolobium cyclocarpum), Sapodilla (Manilkara zapota), and Encina (Quercus oleoides) have all found to be sometimes passable through the tapir digestive system.
 The intense chewing of these hard seeds serve to scarify them before germination and can improve the seed's likelihood of success.